-1 In the report window, in the Report Setting field, select the setting to use as the basis for your new setting.
+1. In the report window, in the Report Setting field, select the setting to use as the basis for your new setting.

-2 To save the report setting based on another report setting, modify the settings in the report window, and then at the Save button click the drop-down arrow and select Save As.
+To save the report setting based on another report setting, modify the settings in the report window, click the drop-down arrow next to the Save button, and select Save As.
 You can also save the current report setting by clicking Save.